Counselling Session with Cyclic Intervention

 Losses and arrest

 Despite his winning streaks, his losses continued to mount.
-He stole to keep going, and his bosses found out and reported this to the police.
+He stole to keep going; his bosses found out and reported it to the police.
 Now he had to appear in court.
 This loomed over him, and the thought of his name in the papers filled him with horror.

 At home, he often could not contribute to their rent and food.
 His mother lashed out, calling him crazy and saying he was a moron.
 He half believed her, saying, “I suppose I am a bit crazy.
 I can’t stay away from the horses.”